-- Always wash your hands right before you begin taking care of your surgery wound. - Shower daily.
-Remove all dressings and bandages prior to showering. - Do not soak in the bathtub following your surgery until all tubes or drains are removed and your incisions have healed well. - Gently wash with regular soap, water and a clean washcloth. - After your shower, gently pat all incisions/wounds dry with a clean towel.
+- Always wash your hands right before you begin taking care of your surgery wound. - Shower daily. - Do not soak in the bathtub following your surgery until all tubes or drains are removed and your incisions have healed well. - Gently wash with regular soap, water and a clean washcloth. - After your shower, gently pat all incisions/wounds dry with a clean towel.